How to make the most out of your 2023 IAM budget

 Cloud providers seem to be adopting consumption pricing, and it shouldn’t be difficult to find vendors willing to offer a usage-based rate.

 Legacy systems are aging quickly, especially as modernization to the cloud gains more ground.
 Your legacy systems are approaching their end of life, and you could get stuck with lock-in fees if you don’t get out in time.

 These legacy systems will continue to release new service packs.
 Still, the new updates will eventually have a financial burden that locks you into a system that has outlived its value.
 Avoid wasted costs by planning your migration to the cloud before the financial impact hinders your budget.

 Invest in the systems you already have

-It may be tempting to try to fix this problem with centralizing your IDPs, but centralization doesn’t work anymore because the identities are already all over the place and trying to back in time won’t fix that.
-Alternatively, a solution could be to replace your system with another one, but that is a huge cost and time suck an would set you back big time.
+It may be tempting to try to fix this problem with centralizing your IDPs, but centralization doesn’t work anymore because the identities are already all over the place, and trying to back in time won’t fix that.
+Alternatively, a solution could be to replace your system with another one, but that is a huge cost and time suck and would set you back big time.